Dawit-Zeyede/alx-low_level_programming/0x09-static_libraries/README.md

-libraries not only makes coding easy but also makes our code effective
+libraries not only makes coding easy but also makes our code effective.